ezakhar/help/en/about/staminity.md

 * Detailed analysis of each activity
 ![Activity analysis in Staminity](https://content.staminity.com/assets/images/about/activity-details.png)

-* Analysis of task completion by segments, in LT percents:
+* Analysis of activity completion by segments, in LT percents:
 ![Structured activity analysis in Staminity](https://content.staminity.com/assets/images/about/activity-structured2.png)

 * Swim analysis: